projectsveltos/.github/profile/README.md

 Hey there!
 Are you a Kubernetes enthusiast looking for a lightweight application to manage add-ons in hundreds of clusters?
 Look no further than Sveltos!

-Sveltos is a powerful tool that makes managing Kubernetes add-ons a breeze.
+Sveltos is a powerful open source project that makes managing Kubernetes add-ons a breeze.
 It automatically discovers [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api) powered clusters and allows you to easily register any other cluster (like GKE).
 Then, it seamlessly manages Kubernetes add-ons across all your clusters.

 But that's not all!
 Sveltos comes loaded with features like event-driven add-on deployment (using Lua scripts), configuration drift detection, and multi-tenancy to easily manage permissions for tenant admins.
 You can even preview changes with a dry run and rollback configurations with ease.